EBIvariation/eva-sub-cli/docs/validation_overview.md

 Key points to note before validating your metadata spreadsheet with the eva-sub-cli tool:

-- Please do not change the existing structure of the spreadsheet
+- Please do not change the existing structure of the spreadsheet.
 - Ensure all mandatory columns (marked in bold) are filled.
-- Pre-registered project and samples must be released and not kept in private status
+- Any pre-registered projects and samples must be released and not kept in private status.
 - Sample names in the spreadsheet must match those in the VCF file.
 - Analysis aliases must match across the sheets (Analysis, Sample, and File sheets).

 Common errors seen with metadata checks:

 - Analysis alias is not filled in for the respective samples in the Sample tab.
-- Reference field is not filled with an INSDC accession.
-Submitters can sometimes use a non-GCA accession or generic assembly name as their reference genome.
+- Reference field in the Analysis tab is not filled with an INSDC accession.
+Submitters should not use a non-GCA accession or generic assembly name as their reference genome.
-- Tax ID and the scientific name of the organism do not match.
+- Taxonomy ID and the scientific name of the organism do not match for novel samples.
-- Collection data and geographic location of the samples are not filled if the samples being submitted are novel.
+- Collection data and geographic location of the samples are not filled in for novel samples.

-Most issues around metadata will be reported in the "Metadata validation results" section of the report.
+Most issues around metadata will be reported in the "Metadata validation results" section of the validation report.
 However, note that other validation failures may also require you to modify your metadata file.

 ## VCF Checks